G1ANT-Robot/G1ANT.Addon.Core/G1ANT.Addon.Core/Triggers/FileTrigger.md

 # File Trigger

-FileTrigger monitors files in a specified folder and provides information whether they were changed, deleted, renamed or there are some new created files.
+File Trigger monitors files in a specified folder and provides information whether they were changed, deleted, renamed or there are some new created files.

 ## Initial Arguments